jankrajnc/3_carpool_website/QUESTIONS.md

 ### Meetup 7 (17.5.2023)
 - How do you keep all this knowledge that you accumulate through the years, especially as you don't touch it for several months or years?
 I think I forgot a decent amount of things due to time.
 	- Generally I remember the basics and maybe some extra tricks, but I always open the documentation like some 'Getting started' page and go through it.
 Then I usually start remembering the details, but sometimes I also have to learn new things due things changing in months or years.

+### Meetup 9 (9.6.2023)
+- How do you deal with the security of an application?
+	- Generally you should follow the latest coding practices based on the documentation and you should regularly update libraries, especially those with known vulnerabilities.
+Doing this basically ensures that your application is secure and can't be broken just like that.
+The main sore point of an application is generally the registration/login part.
+Here you often use some authentication/authorization library from Microsoft or Google, but you can also write your own code for it, either completely or partially.
+So with this part you have to be careful especially with anything you're doing on your own, but also if you're using libraries, you want to follow their procedures.

 ### Question pool
 - How do you determine if the requested website application is complex and requires something like Angular + .NET, compared to it being simple and just requiring WordPress?